 I already covered in the previous posts “Step by Step Video Tutorial of SCCM CB 1702 Baseline version Installation” and “Video Tutorial How to Perform SCCM CB AD Discovery and Install Client“.
 SCCM CB application creation is the first step in this process.

 The second step is SCCM CB Application Deployment, and the third step is the installation of the SCCM CB application on the clients.
 We will cover all the scenarios in this post.
 I have already documented all these steps in the video tutorial which has more details about SCCM CB application creation (upload), deployment, and installation.

-Application deployment is one of the features many corporate organizations are using to cater their business requirements.
+Application deployment is one of the features many corporate organizations are using to cater to their business requirements.
 In SCCM CB, we will have the option to create packages and deploy those SCCM packages.
-Yes, packages are required in the some of the scenarios.
+Yes, packages are required in some of the scenarios.

 Apart from that, the packages are used to deploy old school win32 apps which got migrated to the SCCM CB environment from SCCM 2003/2007/2012.
 I would recommend taking advantage of SCCM CB applications rather than still using standard packages.

 How to create/Upload SCCM Application – SCCM Configuration Manager Application Creation Deployment Installation | ConfigMgr

 SCCM CB application creation is the first step in this process.
 The application can be created based on several types of installation files.
 These installation files are ranged from win 32 MSI apps, EXE, and then the wide range of mobile (MDM) apps.

 The best-preferred installation type for Windows devices is MSI, and we are going to cover MSI app creation in this post.
 I have already shown in the video how to create a shared folder to store the application source.

 The first point we need to make sure that the SCCM CB application source should be stored in a UNC path (\\ServerShare\Sources\).